SparkKernel/Sparkling/README.md

 # ✨ Sparkling - A framework made by frackz
 Welcome to Sparkling, a currently open-source framework.
-Made by frackz, has features like Extensions, inbuilt logging, events, etc.

 This is currently just the framework, so if you want to work with it - you need to have some experience.